-The site is overlain with Artifical fill, placed by others and Very Old Alluvial deposits.
+The site is overlain with Artifical fill and Very Old Alluvial deposits.
 The site should be excavated within the entire site fill area to remove alluvial soil to the underlying Val Verde Tonalite.
 A fill keyway should be established on the eastern side and southern side of the project to commence filling of the site to reach design elevation.
 Prior to placement of fill material the bottom of the proposed fill keyway should be underlain with a gravel blanket approximately 12 inches thick, properly drain with subdrains connected to a solid piped outlet.
 The presence of grading water in a hard rock site and the influence of underground seasonal water conditions are likely to see a significant rise in the water on the fill portion of the site during rough grading.
-Control of the this water will be necessary to achieve dense and stable conditions throughout the installation of the fill materials.
+Control of this water will be necessary to achieve dense and stable conditions throughout the installation of the fill materials.
 Alternatively, dewatering wells could be established along the eastern perimeter of the project during the grading to prevent water from infiltrating into the subgrade of the compacted fill material.
+Note, these dewatering wells are only likely to be needed in the area of the swale that crosses the site from west to east.